The qualifying round of the international engineering championship CASE-IN was held at the Polytechnic University.

 An important disclaimer is at the bottom of this article.

-The research was supported by the Ministry of Science and Higher Education of the Russian Federation under the state assignment in the field of science, project No. FSEG 2024 0005, using the Federal Center for Shared Use "Materials Science and Diagnostics in Advanced Technologies" of the A.F.
+The research was supported by grant No. 23-72-00024 from the Russian Science Foundation using the Federal Center for Collective Use "Materials Science and Diagnostics in Advanced Technologies" at the A.F.
 Ioffe Physical-Technical Institute, which includes the unique scientific facility "Spherical Tokamak Globus-M."

 Please note: This information is raw content obtained directly from the source.
 It represents an accurate account of the source's assertions and does not necessarily reflect the position of MIL-OSI or its clients.